OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Office application and platform support only

-The APIs described in this article are only available in Excel on all platforms and in PowerPoint on the web.
+The APIs described in this article are only available in Excel, PowerPoint, and Word.

 ### Test for platform support with requirement sets